All Episodes

 Think about that.

-How's that phone call go?
+So how does that phone call go?

-Like he calls and says, Hey Tony, how are you doing?
+Like he calls and says, hey, Tony, how are you doing?

-Yes, it's like supernight's like, hey, you know, what's going on?
+Like, hey, what's going on?

 What's going on?